Specialism

 How to reapply for expired planning permission

 Is reapplying for planning permission different to applying originally?
-No and yes.
+Yes and no.

 The official line is that even though you got approval, say, five years ago, your new application is treated just the same way as any other application.
 Whether that's really the case may depend on the size of your application.
 If you are extending your home, then the fact that you haven't built it yet is not a practical problem for your council.